-School administrators shall consider the nature and circumstances of the incident, the age of the violator, the degree of harm, previous incidences or patterns of behavior, or any other factors, as appropriate to properly respond to each situation.
+The principal/designee shall consider the nature and circumstances of the incident, the age of the individual, the degree of harm, previous incidences or patterns of behavior, or any other factors, as appropriate, to properly respond to each situation.
 A substantiated charge against an employee shall result in disciplinary action up to and including termination.
+The employee may appeal this decision by contacting the Director of Schools.
 A substantiated charge against a student may result in corrective or disciplinary action up to and including suspension.
+The student may appeal this decision in accordance with disciplinary policies and procedures.